-- Requirements below $25,000, including all applicable taxes, are considered to be low dollar value (LDV) procurements.
+- Requirements below $25,000 for goods and below $40,000 for services and construction, including all applicable taxes, are considered to be low dollar value (LDV) procurements.

 - All LDV procurements will be conducted in accordance with the provisions of the Directive on the Processing of Low Dollar Value Procurement (available on GCpedia - Acquisitions Program Policy Suite).